View Upcoming Events

 Emotional intelligence is an important part of a person’s ability to successfully cope with work demands.
 Because of our constantly changing environments, people often require more than just basic task competencies or technical know-how to be successful.

 Research shows that when people are emotionally intelligent and are aware of their feelings, they are better equipped to confront challenging issues and manage change.
-EQ service provider TalentSmart tested emotional intelligence as well as 33 other workplace skills, and found that emotional intelligence is the strongest predictor of greater performance – leading to 58 percent of success in all types of jobs.
+Emotional quotient (EQ) service provider TalentSmart tested emotional intelligence as well as 33 other workplace skills and found that emotional intelligence is the strongest predictor of greater performance – leading to 58% of success in all types of jobs.

 Sources of Emotional Intelligence